Disaster Recovery Testing: Best Practices and Scenarios

 Learn more about disaster recovery planning:

-Further reading Disaster Recovery Plan Checklist for MSPs
+Further reading Disaster Recovery Plan Checklist

 Disaster recovery plans cannot remain static.
 They have to evolve to include addition to the business, and must be tested and checked for gaps in coverage.
 It’s also critical to ensure that all of the relevant managers and IT personnel understand the plan and know where to get the necessary information in the event of a disaster.
 There are so many ways to fail – the only way to not fail is to update, test and retest the plan.